RituPande/ritupande.github.io/_posts/2024-07-24-Simultaneous-Matrix-Diagonalization.md

   -  i.e a * x = C_a  x = C_x a.
   -  C_ab =  C_a * C_b
   -  C_a C_b = C_b C_a

+- A representation is said to be irreducible if all elements of rep(G) cannot be simultaneously block diagonalized.